privacybydesign/pbdf-website/pages/en/irma-explanation.md

 [To the top](#top)

 ### <a name="hood"></a>6.
-How does IRMA work under the hood?
+How does Yivi work under the hood?

-This section overlaps to some extent with the [explanations](/irma-start) for getting started with IRMA, especially its last part about [registration](/irma-start/#hood).
+This section overlaps to some extent with the [explanations](/irma-start) for getting started with Yivi, especially its last part about [registration](/irma-start/#hood).

-Technical details of IRMA will be given below, explaining why IRMA works in a privacy-friendly and secure manner.
-IRMA is based on non-trivial cryptography for attribute-based credentials.
+Technical details of Yivi will be given below, explaining why Yivi works in a privacy-friendly and secure manner.
+Yivi is based on non-trivial cryptography for attribute-based credentials.
 These credentials are containers for attributes, equipped with an expiry date and a digital signature, produced by the issuer.
 The underlying